 Where did the idea for this book first come from?

 In 2010, I published a book with Lucy Hammonds and Douglas Lloyd Jenkins called The Dress Circle, which focused on New Zealand’s fashion design history from 1940 to the mid-2000s - Dressed is a ‘prequel’!
 Around the time The Dress Circle was published, I got the job at Te Papa and suddenly had access to a wonderful dress collection.
 As I got to know the collection, I saw an opportunity to develop a book on nineteenth/early-twentieth century dress that was based around actual surviving garments.

 Why did you want to write it?

 There was a big gap in the literature.
-While there have been journal articles and chapters here and there looking at nineteenth century dress in Aotearoa, the last book published on the subject was In True Colonial Fashion: a lively look at what New Zealander’s Wore by Eve Ebbett in 1977.
+While there have been journal articles and chapters here and there looking at nineteenth century dress in Aotearoa, one of the last books published on the subject was In True Colonial Fashion: a lively look at what New Zealander’s Wore by Eve Ebbett in 1977.
 It needed an update!

 Did the scope of the project change as you got deeper into your research?

 Yes – originally, the framework was chronological like The Dress Circle, but I quickly realised that it would better to organise it thematically in order to avoid repetition.
 Most of the chapters began with one or two key garments that had caught my eye – such as Louisa Seddon’s ‘Coronation’ themed dress – which operated as a springboard into a theme.
 I tend to work pretty organically, and one dress would typically lead to another.
 The chapter on feathers in fashion was not originally in the plan at all, but the material was just too captivating to let go or squash into a paragraph or two, so a chapter it became.
 Along the way certain objects would pop up – such as the Graham & Co. folding dress stand – which would inspire a new obsessive train of research, and the question ‘How can I work this in?’